everyday calculator

 Related calculators

 This time duration calculator is for quick planning and estimation only and does not replace official time‑tracking or payroll systems.
-Always confirm recorded hours with your employer’s or client’s policies and tools, especially around overtime and daylight saving changes.
+Always confirm recorded hours with your employer’s or client’s policies and tools, especially around overtime, break rules, and daylight saving changes.
+For legal, payroll, or contractual questions about how time must be recorded, consult your employer, client, or a qualified professional.